-175. Scientists from Yale University did a copper demand growth forecast up to 2050 based on UNEP Global Environment Outlook-4 scenarios: Market First (MF), Policy First (PF), Security First (SF), Equitability First (EF)45.
+Market First, Policy First, Security First, and Equitability First.
 The scenarios are based on dominance of market relations, politics, security or their harmonious combination in the world order.
-The most optimistic scenario in terms of annual growth in demand for copper is the EF scenario, according to which it will reach 4 % by 2035.
-The SF scenario, aimed at resolving a large number of different conflicts, is the most pessimistic (annual growth of 1.8 %).
-The MF and PF scenarios assume that demand for copper will grow at the same pace until 2035 - about 2.9 % per year.
+The most optimistic scenario in terms of annual growth in demand for copper is the Equitability First scenario, according to which it will reach 4 per cent by 2035.
+The Security First scenario, aimed at resolving a large number of different conflicts, is the most pessimistic (annual growth of 1.8 per cent).
+The Market First and Policy First scenarios assume that demand for copper will grow at the same pace until 2035, about 2.9 per cent per year.

-176. Thus, despite the diversity of forecasts, the expected growth in consumption varies within rather narrow limits -1.8-4 %.
+176. Thus, despite the diversity of forecasts, the expected growth in consumption varies within rather narrow limits of 1.8-4 per cent.

-177. Based on the analysis of the above options, and taking into account the average annual growth in demand for copper over the last decade, we chose 3 cases (Figure 4.12).
-These cases allow to
+177. Based on the analysis of the above options, and taking into account the average annual growth in demand for copper over the last decade, we chose three cases (Figure 4.12).
+These cases reflect the full picture of possible development of the situation although, like any long-term forecasts, they are to a high degree tentative.